flenniken/collections/docs/how-to.md

 You can use the deploy script to list the modified files without copying them with the -m option.
 You can also list the collections s3 bucket contents with the -l option.
+You can download one file from cloudfront using login-flow.

 You can tell when your code is deployed by using the -w option.
 It polls the distribution status and tells you when the code has been